Helping you reinstate and maintain your dental health

 At totalcare dentistry, we aim to prevent the need for complex oral procedures.
 Despite this, sometimes oral surgery is required and that is why our team prides themselves on providing excellent skill paired with compassionate care.

 We provide oral surgery services for complex dental treatments, such as dental implants and wisdom teeth extractions.
-Dr Ish provides a full explanation and counselling for all dental treatments.
-Her surgery is equipped with the latest advances in dental technology to ensure you feel comfortable and at ease.
+Our dentist in charge will provide a full explanation and counselling for all dental treatments.
+The surgery is equipped with the latest advances in dental technology to ensure you feel comfortable and at ease.

 Identifying your exact needs